ts-safeql/safeql/.changeset/fresh-jokes-camp.md

 "@ts-safeql/generate": minor
 ---

 Added support for literal inference.
-SafeQL will know infer string literals from your queries:
+SafeQL will now be able to infer string literals from your queries:

 ```ts
 // Before: